Novouralsk: Education and culture

 Novouralsk's educational facilities include Novouralsks Engineering Physical Institute, Polytechnic College, Medical College, Pedagogical College.
 There are also twenty-two schools and twenty-seven kindergartens.

-Modern-day Novouralsk has two Cultural Centers, three libraries, which are considered the best in the region, a children's arts school and a children's musical school, two cinemas, a museum, a puppet theater, and an amusement park.
+Modern-day Novouralsk has two Cultural Centers, three libraries, which are considered the best in the region, a children's arts school and a children's music school, two cinemas, a museum, a puppet theater, and an amusement park.
 The Central Town Library has become a focus for cultural activities and holds over 800 events annually.
 The library is fully computerized, and offers free Internet access, and Novouralsk citizens consider their library to be one of the best in Russia.
 Another library in the town caters solely for children and young people.
 Cultural life has evolved as the town has grown.
 The first social club opened in 1947, home to a brass band and various clubs, including drama, followed by cinema and a library in 1949.
-A musical school opened in 1950 and the Operetta Theater in 1951.
+A music school opened in 1950 and the Operetta Theater in 1951.
 The Theater can seat up to 600 people, and the company has traveled to dozens of Russian cities, and to practically every town in the Urals.
 The Puppet Theater Skazka was founded in 1957.
 The Historical and Area-Study Museum has over 8,000 exhibits.